27 Most Famous Wrestling Moves of All Time

 Modern Era: Innovation Continues

 Today’s wrestling finishers balance athleticism, safety, and spectacle.
-Let’s look at three that define the current generation.
+The three moves below define the current generation — and each one tells a story about what modern wrestling values.

 Roman Reigns’ Spear